Form W-4

 Where It Appears in a Real Tax Workflow

 The W-4 appears near the beginning of employment or when an employee wants to change withholding.
+IRS guidance explains that the form includes filing-status, multiple-jobs, credit, other-income, deduction, and extra-withholding inputs.
 It guides the payroll withholding process that later shows up on Form W-2.
 That withholding then flows into the annual return and is compared with the taxpayer’s final Tax Liability.

 Practical Example